Zearin/11ty-website/src/docs/permalinks.md

 ```
 {% endraw %}

-The error message might look like `can not read a block mapping entry; a multiline key may not be an implicit key`.
+The error message might look like: `can not read a block mapping entry; a multiline key may not be an implicit key`.

 ### Disable templating in permalinks {% addedin "0.7.0" %}

-Some template syntaxes are nicer than others and you may want to opt-out of the templating engine here.
+Some template syntaxes are nicer than others, and you may want to opt-out of the templating engine here.
 Use the `dynamicPermalink` option in your front matter to disable this on a per-template basis.

 {% callout "warn" %}This is a <a href="/docs/pitfalls/"><strong>common pitfall</strong></a> for users of the Pug templating engine.{% endcallout %}